Eccentric Disks With Self-Gravity: Discretization Without Softening

-We avoid this difficulty by avoiding softening.
-But we must then carefully account for the near-divergences in Equation (\ref{eq:idefpaper}).
+We avoid this difficulty by avoiding softening.\footnote{ \cite{1980Icar...41...76H} considers the perturbation induced by a circular disk that has a power-law surface density profile.
+For that case, he is able to avoid softening by computing the relevant integral analytically. } But we must then carefully account for the near-divergences in Equation (\ref{eq:idefpaper}).
 We do that in the appendix.
 We assume there that $\sigma$ and $z$ are intrinsically smooth functions of $u$; adopt a grid in $u$ with uniform grid-spacing $\Delta$; and use the values of $\sigma$ and $z$ on that grid.
 The result for the discretization of $\I$ is given by Equation (\ref{eq:idisc}).
 Its error is $\sim \Delta^2$.
 Hence to achieve a 1\% error in an extended disk it suffices to take $\Delta\sim 0.1$, corresponding to $\sim 20$ gridpoints per decade in $a$.

 We demonstrate the accuracy of our discretization in Figure \ref{fig:Idisc}.
 We use the power-law form of Sefilian and Rafikov, \be \sigma &=& a^{-p+3/2} \\ z&=& a^{-q} \ , \ee and evaluate $\I$ at $a=1$ ($u=0$).
 We choose the bounds on the integral to be $u'=-12,12$.
 The orange and dark blue points show the fractional error $\delta \I/\I$ at different grid spacings, where the two colors are for different values of $p$ and $q$.
 One sees that the fractional error is better than $\Delta^2$.
 The points labelled ``discrete, naive'' are evaluated in the same way as the corresponding discretized points, but with the factor of 1.5 in Equation (\ref{eq:fjk}) changed to unity, as in Equation (\ref{eq:naive}).
 That nearly trivial change, which corresponds to dropping the single point with index $k=j$ (as in Laplace-Lagrange theory), makes the error much worse; but it still converges to the correct answer at small $\Delta$.